 Speech-Language Pathology Salary in Illinois

-Illinois is central for competitive SLP salaries.
+Illinois easily beats the northern Midwest region when it comes to top SLP salary rates.
 Draw a circle around the state and you won’t find a single one of Illinois’ neighbors offering a higher average SLP salary than the Land of Lincoln: $87,910 annually, or $42.27 hourly.

 SLPs towards the high end of the salary spectrum earn $118,410 and up, which translates to at least $56.93 an hour.